West-Lane-Translator/wlt_content/content/pages/About/Membership.md

 P.O.
 Box 91
 Florence, Oregon 97439

-Be sure to include your name and mailing address if it is not indicated on your payment method (money order, etc.)
+Be sure to include your email address as well as your name and mailing address if it is not indicated on your payment method (money order, etc.)

 Please note that donations or memberships sent to West Lane Translator